 Grammatically, Grammar Enhancement focuses on prepositions, pronouns, plurals, and verbs.
 The second-year Basic Structures books continue teaching grammatical forms.
 Should a student wish to become fluent, there are advanced books in German and Spanish that cover all of the advanced grammar concepts in context with a sufficiently large vocabulary.
 The Grammar Enhancement book contains the words from the CDs as well as pictures, but no instruction is given in English and no grammar rules are provided.
 Instead, many examples are given so students learn the sometimes subtle distinctions as they look for patterns and listen to the correct usage.
 This method might be more effective for some students than traditional instruction about grammar rules.

 None of the components requires any significant amount of writing, and there is no built-in requirement that students actually speak the language, although this is likely to happen naturally.
 If students really intend to learn to speak the language, there is really no substitute for immersion where the student listens to and converses with native language speakers.

-The program is set up with four levels for most languages.
-Most of the time each level follows a similar plan.
+Most of the time each level for each language follows a similar plan.
 Spanish students have available to them many levels as well as specialized vocabulary books on verb usage that teach the modals and all the tenses in the context of interesting stories.
 There are also specialized books on eating, transportation, walking, and placement (use of Spanish words for place, put, lift, reach, etc.).
-German students also have many optional advanced books that teach in depth the important components of the German language.
+German students also have many optional advanced books that teach the important components of the German language in-depth.

-The Learnables are continuing to update their courses by adding games, movies and advanced books and digital versions.
-Christians might want to use the supplemental Bible Stories in Spanish, French, or German (includes a book and CD for $25 each) after completion of Level 2.
-These incorporate all major biblical terms.
+The Learnables are continuing to update their courses by adding games, movies and advanced books, and online versions of the courses.
+Christians might want to use the supplemental Bible Stories in Spanish, French, or German (book and CD) after completion of Level 2.
+These incorporate major biblical terms.